senselogic/DUB/README.md

 * Symbolic links are not processed.
 * Only local repositories are handled.
-* Files are stored uncompressed and unencrypted, to allow external access.
+* Files are stored uncompressed and unencrypted, to allow external processing.
+* Backup operations are not transactional.

 ## Version